The Conduct, Rules, and Regulations

 Participation in the match process commits the fellowship applicant to complete the fellowship to which he/she matches.
-Applicants, program directors and institutional officials should report suspected violations of the matching process, anonymously if necessary, directly to the current ACPNF secretary.
-The ACPNF may annually survey participants of the match to assure compliance with these rules and regulations.
+Applicants, program directors, and institutional officials should report suspected violations of the matching process, anonymously if necessary, directly to the current ACPNF secretary.
+The ACPNF may survey participants of the match to assure compliance with these rules and regulations.

 Penalties for Violation of the Match Process Rules and Regulations:

 Upon receipt of notification regarding a possible infraction of these rules and regulations, the Chair of the ACPNF or his/her designee will contact the fellowship applicant or the program director of the involved program for clarification of the events in question.
 An inquiry and investigation, directed by the Chair of the ACPNF or his/her designee, will commence within 14 days if deemed necessary.
-A preliminary report will be prepared that will be shared with members of the ACPNF.
+A preliminary report will be prepared that will be shared with board members of the ACPNF.
 The timing of this review will be at the discretion of the Chair of the ACPNF.

 If there is a program infraction:

-The Pediatric Neurosurgery Fellowship Program Director, The Neurosurgery Department Chair, the Dean of the School of Medicine and the Chair of the institution’s Graduate Medical Education Committee of the offending program will be notified of the infraction and forwarded a copy of the final report of the ACPNF.
+The Pediatric Neurosurgery Fellowship Program Director, the Neurosurgery Department Chair, the Dean of the School of Medicine, and the Chair of the institution’s Graduate Medical Education Committee of the offending program will be notified of the infraction and forwarded a copy of the final report of the ACPNF.

-The chair of the ABPNS will be notified of the infraction by a copy of the final report
+The chair of the ABPNS will be notified of the infraction by a copy of the final report.

-The party who initially reported the violation will be forwarded a copy of the final report
+The party who initially reported the violation will be forwarded a copy of the final report.

-Penalties will be determined at the discretion of the ACPNF and may include;
+Penalties will be determined at the discretion of the ACPNF and may include:

-a censure of the fellowship program on the ACPNF web site
+a censure of the fellowship program on the ACPNF web site.

 If there is an Applicant Infraction: